1706ja/SCAN_Polar_Decode/README.md

-SCAN (Soft Cancellation) Decoder For Polar Codes (Hardware Implementation)
+SCAN (Soft Cancellation) Decoder For Polar Codes (Hardware Implementation via verilog)

-# To Be Continnued...
+# Top-Level Architecture:
+SCAN decoder consists of a storage module, processing elements, and a control module.
+For detailed analysis, please refer to

+# Unfortunately, Some Shortcomings:
+1. Seperate design of saturated adder and